 Leg/lower extremity studies

 Upper extremity studies

 Varicose vein treatments such as Ultrasound Guided Schelerotherapy

 Diabetic foot disease treatments

-Our General Physicians also provide pre-operative assessments to advise surgeons of a patient's risk status when managing patients with multiple conditions.
+Our General Physicians also provide pre-operative assessments to advise cardiologists and surgeons of a patient's risk status when managing patients with multiple conditions.
 They also assist in post-operative care and ongoing medical problems or complications.